markNZed/processism-react-three/storyboard.md

 * Co-evolution
 * Intra-action
 * Reality is that which we do not want to change
-* Historical Context: Briefly explore the origins of Processism and its development over time.
+* Historical Context: Briefly explore the origins of Process Philosophy and its development over time.
-* Applications of Processism: Highlight how process-oriented thinking impacts various fields such as science, technology, and social sciences.
+* Applications of Process Philosophy: Highlight how process-oriented thinking impacts various fields such as science, technology, and social sciences.
 * Challenges and Critiques: Address common criticisms to provide a balanced perspective and deepen the audience's understanding.

 <!-- omit in toc -->
 # Overview

 In a world increasingly defined by change, it is easy to fall into the trap of seeing things as fixed, isolated entities.
 But what if understanding reality lies not in objects, but in dynamic processes and relationships?
-This presentation invites you to step into the world of processism, a way of thinking that reveals the interconnectedness and constant evolution of all things.
+This presentation invites you to step into the world of process philosophy, a way of thinking that reveals the interconnectedness and constant evolution of all things.
 As you journey through each section, you'll discover how systems, structures, intelligence, and even your sense of self emerge from an intricate web of relations, each shaping and being shaped by the other.
 This is not just a conceptual shift — it's a profound change in how we understand the world, and your place in it.
 Prepare to dive deeper into a vision where nothing is separate, and everything is in process.

 * Section: Relations and Processes
   * Reality emerges not from isolated entities but from the interactions and relations.
 In this section, we’ll explore how everything interacts through dynamic processes and the associated events.